-South Sudan’s rival leaders form coalition government
+South Sudan’s rivals form unity government meant to end war

 “Finally, peace is at our doorstep,” a reporter with the U.N.-backed Radio Miraya declared from Bor in long-suffering Jonglei state.
 In Yambio, youth with flags were reported in the streets.
 “I rejoice with the South Sudanese, especially the displaced, hungry and grieving who waited so long,” the archbishop of Canterbury, Justin Welby, tweeted.

 Hugs and applause followed Machar’s swearing-in.
-He thanked the pope and others and vowed to South Sudanese to work together “to end your suffering.”
+He vowed to South Sudanese to work together “to end your suffering.”

+And both he and Kiir thanked the pope for his gesture.
+“We are proud to report to him that we have also reconciled,” Kiir said.
+“We were greatly humbled and challenged” by him, Machar said.

 Even as citizens breathed a careful sigh of relief, aid groups, analysts and diplomats warned of major challenges ahead.
 In a likely sign of caution, no heads of state aside from Sudan’s leader, Gen. Abdel-Fattah Burhan, attended the swearing-in.

 “While much work remains to be done, this is an important milestone in the path to peace,” the U.S. Embassy said in a message of congratulations.
+U.N.
+Secretary-General Antonio Guterres called it a “significant achievement.”

 Tens of thousands of rival forces still must be knitted together into a single army, a process that the U.N. and others have called behind schedule and poorly provisioned.